Seismic Assessment of Steel MRFs by Cyclic Pushover Analysis

 To overcome this shortcoming, this paper investigates the possibility that the Cyclic Pushover Analysis (CPA) proposed by Panyakapo may be used as a tool to assess the seismic behaviour of structures.
 During the CPA, the structure is subjected to the distribution of horizontal forces in the positive direction, until the attainment of the first predefined peak displacement of the reference node.
 Then, the forces are reversed to the negative direction, until a second peak displacement is achieved in the opposite direction.
 This process repeats in cycles, which are previously determined according to a loading protocol.
 Thus, the structural response is represented by a cyclic loop, which is enveloped by a backbone curve.
 Owing to the cyclic approach, the CPA is able to simulate more realistically the cyclic nature typical of an earthquake loading and to capture the deterioration of structural members.
 The more the rate of stiffness and strength degradation of structural members is abrupt, the more the cyclic approach enhances the prediction of features of the structural response that would be neglected by conventional monotonic approaches.

 The benefit that can be gained by the CPA in predicting the seismic response of the structure is also related to the characteristics of the ground motion.
 In fact, a previous study that deals with structures with degrading characteristics has shown that the ground motion duration, the high number of repeated loading cycles, the intensity and frequency content of the ground motion affect the structural collapse.
 Furthermore, the structural performance depends on the history of previous damaging cycles, which progressively have reduced the stiffness and strength of structural components.
 For these reasons, it is fundamental to simulate in the most appropriate way the loads and the deformation histories that a component would experience during an earthquake.
-To this end, the selected properties of the loading protocol, i.e. number and amplitude of loading cycles, loading steps and control parameter, play a key role to reach a likely and not too conservative estimate of the seismic response.
+In this regard, the selected properties of the loading protocol, i.e. number and amplitude of loading cycles, loading steps and control parameter, play a key role to reach a likely and not too conservative estimate of the seismic response.

 To investigate the effectiveness of the CPA in predicting the structural response, a steel moment resisting frame is designed and assumed as a case study building.
 A numerical model of this frame is developed using OpenSees software.
 In particular, a fibre-based hinge damage accumulation model is adopted to account for cyclic deterioration of structural components.
 This numerical model can simulate cyclic responses with different rates of degradation.
 This allows the investigation of the influence of the rate of degradation on the seismic response.
 Particularly, three different levels of degradation are considered: a smoother, an abrupt and an intermediate stiffness and strength degradation.
 The seismic demand of this frame is determined by the CPA and the cyclic response thus obtained is enveloped by the corresponding backbone curve.
 To examine the influence of different loading protocols on the seismic response, the CPA is run twice, following the ATC-24 loading protocol and the SAC loading protocol .
 Additionally, the seismic demand of the case study frame is determined by a Monotonic Pushover Analysis (MPA) and by Incremental nonlinear Dynamic Analysis (IDA).
-First, the seismic demand obtained by the CPA is compared to that provided by the MPA, to show the differences between the cyclic and the monotonic approaches.
-Second, the results of the CPA are validated by assuming the response obtained by the IDA as the target.
-To this end, the seismic response of the steel frame is determined in terms of global (base shear, top displacement, peak ground acceleration (PGA), local (storey drift) and cross section (bending moment and curvature, damage index) response parameters.
+Firstly, the seismic demand obtained by the CPA is compared to that provided by the MPA, to show the differences between the cyclic and the monotonic approaches.
+Secondly, the results of the CPA are validated by assuming the response obtained by the IDA as the target.
+Considering this the seismic response of the steel frame is determined in terms of global (base shear, top displacement, peak ground acceleration (PGA), local (storey drift) and cross section (bending moment and curvature, damage index) response parameters.

 |Fig. (1).
 Loading protocols: (a) ATC-24, (b) SAC.|